Price-Point/public-api-docs/docs/references/locations.md

 1. TOC
 {:toc}
 ## Location Resource
-MIRANDA TODO DESCRIBE LOCATIONS The Locations API supports discovery of Location objects representing physical locations, often to be used as the origin and destination for [Moves](corporate_accounts.html#move-resource).
+MIRANDA TODO DESCRIBE LOCATIONS The Locations API supports discovery of Location objects representing physical locations, often to be used as an origins and destinations for [Moves](corporate_accounts.html#move-resource).
 There are 3 supported types of locations.

 | Field           | Type     | Description                                     |
 | --------------- | -------- | ----------------------------------------------- |